Household Books Published in Britain: 1475-1914

 This database represents work by many bibliographers and social historians over the past three decades, who have given permission to use their original research in the creation of a resource for people interested in English-language printed books related to food, drink and diet, and their associated economics, technologies, science and sociocultural history.

 The Mondavi Center for Food and Wine hosts this database as a public service, and encourages feedback to expand, correct, amend and in other ways improve the materials.

-We are indebted to the University of California, Davis for support for this project from Chancellor Katehi, from the Provost's Office, from the Academic Technology Services and Charles Turner without whom this work could not have been imagined, from the Undergraduate Instructional Program, and from the Davis Honors Challenge students who produced the 'Guide' to using the database aimed at young scholars and the general public.
+We are indebted to the University of California, Davis for support for this project from Chancellor Katehi, from the Provost's Office, from Academic Technology Services and Charlie Turner without whom this work could not have been imagined, from the Undergraduate Instructional Program, and from the Davis Honors Challenge students who produced the 'Guide' to using the database aimed at young scholars and the general public.
 The archivist Adrian Emberley expertly shepherded much of the material toward digital format.

 We are particularly grateful to Prospect Books, currently run by publisher and food writer Tom Jaine, for permission to use materials from work initially researched and published by Alan Davidson in the 1980s.
 Alan Davidson worked directly with each of the bibliographers, inspiring us all and giving us the encouragement to conduct a massive project.
 Tom Jaine says: